-The mother of a British surgeon has accused Syria's intelligence agency of "murdering" her son following his death in a Damascus prison.
+The mother of a British surgeon has accused 's intelligence agency of "murdering" her son following his death in a Damascus prison.
 Dr Abbas Khan's body was handed over to UK authorities in Lebanon ahead of its repatriation on Sunday.

 The circumstances in which Khan, a 32-year-old orthopaedic surgeon from London, died while in detention in Syria remains in dispute.